Elisha Pitkin House: Description and history

 The Elisha Pitkin House is located in a residential subdivision in northern Guilford, on the south side of High Woods Drive near the cul-de-sac at its eastern end.
 It is a 2 1/2-story wood-frame structure, with a gambrel roof, two interior chimneys, and a clapboarded exterior.
 A single-story gambrel-roofed ell, of greater antiquity, extends to its rear, and a more modern ell extends to one side.
 The main facade is five bays wide, with sash windows placed symmetrically around the main entrance.
 The entrance has a broad surround, with fluted pilasters rising to an entablature and cornice above a four-light transom window.
 The interior retains many original 18th-century features.

 The oldest portion of the house, the rear ell, was estimated by architectural historian J. Frederick Kelly to date to 1690, and was probably built by Joseph Pitkin.
 The main house was built in 1764 by his son Elisha, at which time roughly half of the old structure was demolished, its chimney was incorporated into the new building, and the remaining portion was used as a kitchen ell.
 Threatened with demolition in the 1950s, it was moved from its original site on Main Street in East Hartford to this location, at which time some of its deteriorated elements were restored.

+As of 2025, it is a private residence and is now on sale.